LittleGitPhoenix/UI.Wpf.Architecture.VMFirst/README.md

 Task ExecuteTaskAsync(string message, Action method, Action doneCallback = null, CancellationToken cancellationToken = default);
 ```

-*Wraps asynchronous tasks within their own awaited task.
-This is useful, if it is unknown, whether the underlying task really runs synchronous or not.*
+⇒ Wraps asynchronous tasks within their own awaited task.
+This is useful, if it is unknown, whether the underlying task really runs synchronous or not.

 ```csharp
 Task ExecuteTaskAsync(Func<Task> asyncMethod, Action doneCallback = null);
 ```